I'm a San Francisco-based freelance writer and blogger with nearly 10 years of writing experience behind me.

 - The crochet designs in this magazine are timeless.
-Because Magic Crochet focused primarily on doilies, tablecloths and other classic home décor items it doesn’t matter that the patterns are old.
-In contrast, a magazine that focused primarily on fashions would now be out of date since the trends change so much in that area.
+Because Magic Crochet focused primarily on doilies, tablecloths, and other classic home décor items, it doesn’t matter that the patterns are old.
+In contrast, a magazine that focused primarily on fashion would now be out of date since the trends change so much in that area.

 Other Crochet Magazines

-In the U.S. magazine market the leading crochet magazines are Crochet!, Crochet Today!, Crochet World, Quick & Easy Crochet and Interweave Crochet magazine.
-That last one is published quarterly and the others are all published every other month.
-Magic Crochet used to be a monthly magazine; the fact that magazines today aren’t published as frequently reflects the need to limit production in the market to keep it affordable to print these magazines and to make sure that they don’t have to disappear off of the market as well!
+In the U.S. magazine market, the leading crochet magazines are Crochet!, Crochet Today!, Crochet World, Quick & Easy Crochet, and Interweave Crochet magazine.
+That last one is published quarterly, and the others are all published every other month.
+Magic Crochet used to be a monthly magazine; the fact that magazines today aren’t published as frequently reflects the need to limit production in the market to keep it affordable to print these magazines and to make sure that they don’t have to disappear from the market as well!